High call volume

 Properties that require major repairs will be charged at the full Council Tax level from the date they become vacant.

-Properties which have been unoccupied and unfurnished in excess of two years will be subject to an additional premium charge of 100%.
+With effect from 1 April 2024, properties which have been unoccupied and unfurnished for one year or more will be subject to an additional premium charge of 100%.
 Properties which have been unoccupied and unfurnished for more than 5 years will be subject to a premium charge of 200%.
 Properties which have been unoccupied and unfurnished for more than 10 years will be subject to a premium charge of 300%.

 You must notify us within 21 days if you believe that the premium charge does not apply.